RJ722/sdc_report/docs/source/declaration.rst

     \section{Student's Declaration}

-    We hereby certify that the work which is being presented in this project report entitled ``Imaging-Based Maneuvering of Autonomous Vehicles" in partial fulfillment of the requirements for the award of the Degree of Bachelor of Technology and submitted in the Department of Electronics Engineering of the Zakir Husain College of Engineering \& Technology, Aligarh Muslim University, Aligarh is an authentic record of our own work carried out during final year of B. Tech. under the guidance of Prof. Ekram Khan, Department of Electronics Engineering, Aligarh Muslim University, Aligarh.
+    We hereby certify that the work which is being presented in this project report entitled \textit{``Image Based Maneuvering of Autonomous Vehicles"}
+    in partial fulfillment of the requirements for the award of the Degree of Bachelor of Technology and submitted in the Department of Electronics Engineering of the Zakir Husain College of Engineering \& Technology, Aligarh Muslim University is an authentic record of our own work carried out during final year of B.Tech. under the guidance of \textbf{Prof. Ekram Khan}, Department of Electronics Engineering.

     \vspace{1in}